 - The therapist’s approach aligns with your goals.

-- You leave sessions feeling empowered or reflective (not confused or frustrated).
+- You leave sessions feeling clearer or more grounded, not confused or dismissed.

 Contacting Potential Therapists

-When reaching out to a prospective therapist, don’t hesitate to ask:
+When reaching out to a prospective therapist, useful questions include:

-- What is your experience with my specific issue?
+- What is your experience with my specific concern?

-- What is your approach to therapy, and how do you tailor it to clients?
+- What is your general approach to therapy?

 Assessing Communication Style

 Pay attention to how they respond.
 Are they warm and approachable?
-Do they address your concerns clearly?
-This initial interaction can set the tone for your sessions.
+Do they answer your questions clearly without being defensive?
+This early interaction often predicts what working together will feel like.

 Making the Most of Your First Session